KhaosResearch/MORPHY/README.md

 6. Results
 =======================================================================================

-The results of MORPHY are based in the jMetalCpp output format, creates two files called FUN+ExperimentID and VAR+ExperimentID.
+The results of MORPHY are based in the MO-Phylogenetics output format, creates two files called FUN+ExperimentID and VAR+ExperimentID.
 The FUN file contains the data of the pareto front approximation and the VAR file contains the optimized phylogenetic trees in newick format.